 It’s said that vaseline can also be used to treat blisters.
-By applying a little of the vaseline to the blister you should be able to soften and remove it.
+By applying a little of the vaseline to the blister, you should be able to soften and remove it without harming your skin.

-Another home remedy that is often recommended for treating blisters is carrot paste.
-Like the others, you would simply prepare the paste, apply it to the blister and leave it to take effect.
+Another home remedy that’s often recommended for treating blisters is carrot paste.
+Like the others, you would simply prepare the paste, apply it to the blister, and leave it to take effect.
 This is said to soften the blister, allowing you to remove it more easily.